davidkastner/kastner/_pages/code.md

 <b><a href="https://github.com/hjkgrp/MOFSimplify" target="_blank">Codebase</a> | <a href="https://mofsimplify.mit.edu/" target="_blank">Webserver</a></b>

 <a href="https://mofsimplify.mit.edu/" target="_blank">
-A workflow and the output of a natural language processing (NLP)-based procedure to mine the extant metal–organic framework (MOF) literature describing structurally characterized MOFs and their solvent removal and thermal stabilities.
-Our web interface, MOFSimplify, provides users access to our curated data and enables them to make predictions on new MOFs.<br/>
+A workflow and the output of a natural language processing (NLP)-based procedure to mine the extant metal–organic framework (MOF) literature describing structurally characterized MOFs and their solvent removal and thermal stabilities.<br/>
 <img src='/images/code/mof.png' style='width:100%;margin-top:15px'>
 </a>